RedHatInsights/insights-results-aggregator-cleaner/README.md

         show authors
   -cleanup
         perform database cleanup
+  -cleanup-all
-  -clusters string
+        perform database cleanup for all old clusters -clusters string
-        list of clusters to cleanup
+        list of clusters to cleanup.
+Ignored when cleanup-all is selected -dry-run
-  -fill-in-db
+        if true, the cleanup-all method won't delete any row, just print how many are affected (default true) -fill-in-db
         fill-in database by test data
   -max-age string